WELCOME TO THE 2019 SWIM SEASON!

 Merry Rech, Head Coach-ASCA Level 1 certification

-This is Merry’s eighth year as our Head Coach.
+This is Merry’s ninth year as our Head Coach.
 Coach Merry swam from age 4 through high school for her community team and year-round competitive team.
 During the winter season, Merry is the head coach for James River High School , is a certified lifeguard, lifeguard instructor, and a swim lesson instructor.
 Merry is passionate about swimming and wants every swimmer to have a fun and competitive experience while learning important skills.
 Merry is a graduate of Virginia Tech.
 She also happens to live in our community and be the mom of four Gators!

 Jonathan Zwemer, Assistant Coach